Teaching Evolution Through Board Games

 The mechanisms that power the game are quite engaging.
 For example, the game recreates the stochastic nature of early Earth through event cards that are drawn each round to change Earth’s conditions, which can promote or inhibit early life.
 This is complemented by the use of dice, which are rolled to see what types of life precursors are generated.
 In execution, this can be a brutal process, as many of the event cards absolutely limit evolutionary progress.
 The die rolls can seem to be against you as well, however, bad luck can be mitigated by creating enzymes to promote the generation of pro-life building blocks.
 For me, this perfectly reinforces the long and random birth of multicellular life.
 A vast majority of Earth’s existence was lifeless or inhabited by a limited array of single-celled organisms.
 This first arc (pre-life) carries on just long enough to make its point --- that the origin was punctuated by a rare set of events--- but it does it in a manner that doesn’t detract from enjoying the gameplay.

-Another of our favorites are the mutation cards that are purchased and added to your single-celled organism.
+Another of our favorites is the mutation cards that are purchased and added to your single-celled organism.
 I love how mutations build the complexity of your organism, eventually allowing it to evolve into a multicellular organism while providing immediate benefits that allow your species to better adapt to the prevalent climates and geological events.

 This game is an absolute educational gem and could be used to reinforce many key evolutionary concepts.
 This mostly stems from the fact that the core gameplay mechanisms are directly tied to actual geological events and key biological innovations.
 Further, all the organisms in the game were real species and represent key milestones in modern biodiversity.
 Bios: Genesis covers a broad array of topics that could be reinforced through its use in a classroom.
 It’s a tragedy that the mere thought of teaching this game to students causes me to break out in hives.